streamlinevideo/streamline/README.md

-## Lolrus
+## Streamline

-Lolrus is a reference system design for a premium quality, white label, end to end live streaming system from HDMI / HD-SDI capture all the way to a player on a CDN that works on web, iOS, and Android devices.
+Streamline is a reference system design for a premium quality, white label, end to end live streaming system from HDMI / HD-SDI capture all the way to a player on a CDN that works on web, iOS, and Android devices.

 Using commodity computer hardware, free software, and AWS, it’s an affordable way to learn how to build a very high quality live streaming system.